mstksg/phys108L/src/lab09.md

 *   The voltage will go down by a factor of $e$ (2.718).
 *   The charge stored will go down by a factor of $e$ (2.718).

+A decay by a factor of $e$ isn't really physically profound, but it's just often used in physics as a "just enough decay to call it a day" sort of thing.
+How long does a capacitor take to discharge?  *"Oh, just around $\tau = R C$ time to get discharged enough to be happy."*

 Let's explore how we can analyze circuits using the time constant $\tau = R C$ by watching the following video.